mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 "org.apache.spark"  %  "spark-mllib_2.10"  % "1.2.1",
 "org.apache.hadoop" % "hadoop-client" % "2.6.0"

-You should be able to build the benchmark the typing sbt package at the base level of the spark_benchmark directory( where the query.sbt is).
+You should be able to build the benchmark the typing "sbt package" at the base level of the spark_benchmark directory( where the query.sbt exists). http://www.scala-sbt.org

 An example of how to run individual benchmarks are:

-To time the unzipping, loading onto the HDFS filesystem, and converting to the datamodel:
+To time the unzipping, load onto the HDFS filesystem, and convert to the datamodel:
 .\query0chrom8_1000.sh

 Below are examples of scripts that submit a query to spark.The scripts will have to be modified to include the location of the ADAM software distribution and the location of the compiled benchmark jar.